-Additionally, aerial retardant drops are not allowed in mapped avoidance areas for threatened, endangered, proposed, candidate or sensitive species except in cases where human life or public safety is threatened and retardant within an avoidance area could be reasonably expected to alleviate that threat.
-Maps identifying all retardant avoidance areas (including waterways) can be found at: http://www.fs.fed.us/fire/retardant/maps.html.
-These maps shall be provided to dispatch centers, incident commanders and incident aviation resources.
+Aerial retardant drops are not allowed in mapped avoidance areas for certain threatened, endangered, proposed, candidate or sensitive (TEPCS) species or in waterways.
+This national direction is mandatory and would (sic) be implemented except in cases where human life or public safety is threatened and retardant use within avoidance areas could be reasonably expected to alleviate that threat (Implementation Guide for Aerial Application of Fire Retardant).

+View Forest Serice Aerial Fire Retardant Avoidance Maps here: http://ftp.nifc.gov/base_info/retardant_avoidance_areas/Maps/.